Joseph Branch Trail Consortium

 Hunting and birdwatching

 My interest in this trail started before I moved to Wallowa County in 2004.
 My husband & I lived along a biking & hiking trail (45’ out our back door) for 2 years in Wyoming & we loved it.
 It was a great way to meet folks in our community of all ages.
 We had nothing but a positive experience & the trail was a big selling point when we sold our place.
 If a trail had been in Wallowa County when we moved here, we would have looked for a place next to it.
-When this grassroots movement began in 2013, I was excited to become involved.
-Today I am committed to providing a safe bike route between Joseph & Enterprise, especially for the kids in our community.
+When this grassroots movement began in 2013, I was excited to be a part of it.
+Today I am committed to helping provide a safe bike route between Joseph & Enterprise, especially for the kids in our community.

 Co-Owner, Winding Waters River Expeditions